SpaceX vs. ISRO: Titans of the Sky (A Deep Dive Comparison)

 2. The Rocket Heavyweights: Falcon 9 vs. LVM3

-When we look at the hardware, the difference in philosophy becomes physical.
+When we look at the hardware, the philosophical difference becomes physical, measurable, and dramatic.

 SpaceX Falcon9 launch and landing